 The Carlos Museum is closed to visitors until further notice.
 This decision was made out of an abundance of caution and in response to the rapidly evolving information regarding coronavirus (COVID-19).
-We will continue to provide updates here as the situation evolves, and we look forward to connecting with our community on Facebook and Instagram and through our e-newsletter.
+We look forward to connecting with our community on Facebook and Instagram and through our e-newsletter.

 Every Sunday at 2 PM, museum docents lead Highlights Tours, which are open to the public.
 These tours are free with museum admission and no prior registration is required.

 You may also schedule a docent-led tour of the Carlos Museum’s collections and exhibitions for your adult group of 10 or more.
 Tours are available Tuesday through Saturday.

 On Highlights Tours, visitors are introduced to the art and cultures represented in the collections the Carlos Museum.
 Highlights Tours offer an overview of the entire collection or may be focused on ancient Egypt and the Near East, ancient Greece and Rome, the art of the Americas, 19th- and 20th- century Africa, or Buddhist and Hindu art from South Asia.

 One of the few animals to appear as a subject in the art of nearly every culture, birds have long fascinated humans.
 Unleash your inner ornithologist on a guided tour that looks at the various birds that human beings have observed in their environment and represented in their art.
 This tour has been developed in conjunction with the Atlanta Audubon Society.

 Guests learn to think like a conservator, exploring the questions and problems that museums confront when working with material that can be thousands of years old and extremely delicate.
 This tour examines three major areas conservators focus on—research, treatment, and prevention—and looks at the steps the Carlos takes to understand and protect artwork for future generations.